Trapped-Ion Quantum Simulation of Collective Neutrino Oscillations: Results of Quantum Simulations

 \subsection{Single Trotter step propagation}

 The initial flavor states for $N=4$ and $N=8$ are chosen to contain a mixture of both $e$ and $x$ flavors as

-respectively, and are prepared using single qubit gates $U_q$.
-We then apply the Trotter step according to the diagram displayed in Fig.~\ref{circuit_total} (and it's generalization to the $N=8$ case) using the gate decomposition in Fig.~\ref{Opt_circ}.
+respectively, and are prepared using single-qubit gates $U_q$.
+We then apply the Trotter step according to the diagram displayed in Fig.~\ref{circuit_total} (and its generalization to the $N=8$ case) using the gate decomposition in Fig.~\ref{Opt_circ}.
 This requires a number of two-qubit $ZZ$ gates equal to $18$ (for $N=4$) and $84$ (for $N=8$).
-Since the trapped-ion device has more than $4$ qubits at our disposal, in order to minimize the execution cost of the $N=4$ experiments we always use two sets of $4$ qubits at the same time, each one performing the circuit sequence corresponding to two different values of $dt$.
-Thus, the results presented below are all obtained from experiments using $8$ qubits with a two-qubit gate depth given by either $9$ or $21$ (for the $N=4$ and $N=8$ simulations respectively).
+Since the trapped-ion device has more than four qubits at our disposal, in order to minimize the execution cost of the $N=4$ experiments, we always use two sets of four qubits at the same time, each one performing the circuit sequence corresponding to two different values of $dt$.
+Thus, the results presented below are all obtained from experiments using eight qubits with a two-qubit gate depth given by either $9$ or $21$ (for the $N=4$ and $N=8$ simulations, respectively).

-Fig.~\ref{Trotter4} shows the results for the inversion probability obtained for the simulation of a system of $N=4$ neutrinos while the Fig.~\ref{8neutrini} for a system of $N=8$ neutrinos.
-In both figures the pairs of neutrinos related by the exchange symmetry from Eq.~\eqref{Eq_symm_exchange} are represented in the same panel: neutrinos $\nu_0$ and $\nu_7$ in panel (a), $\nu_1$ and $\nu_6$ in panel (b), $\nu_2$ and $\nu_5$ in panel (c) and $\nu_3$ and $\nu_4$ in panel (d).
-In the limit of negligible machine errors, the implementation of the propagator proposed in this work guarantees perfect symmetry under particle exchange in the case of $N=4$ and the results obtained on the real device respect almost always this symmetry within a confidence interval of $ 68 \% $ and always in the interval of $ 90 \% $.
-Due to our choice of using $8$ qubits to perform two simulations for $N=4$ in parallel, these errors might in principle be affected by the cross-talk between the two simulations.
-However, by analyzing the results of $3$ parallel executions over $12$ qubits using time steps $dt = 16,\,24,\,32\,\mu^{-1}$ we found them to be compatible with the results shown in Fig.~\ref{Trotter4} indicating that cross-talk effects are minimal.
+Figure~\ref{Trotter4} shows the results for the inversion probability obtained for the simulation of a system of $N=4$ neutrinos while Fig.~\ref{8neutrini} shows those for a system of $N=8$ neutrinos.
+In both figures the pairs of neutrinos related by the exchange symmetry from Eq.~\eqref{Eq_symm_exchange} are represented in the same panel: neutrinos $\nu_0$ and $\nu_7$ in panel (a), $\nu_1$ and $\nu_6$ in panel (b), $\nu_2$ and $\nu_5$ in panel (c), and $\nu_3$ and $\nu_4$ in panel (d).
+In the limit of negligible machine errors, the implementation of the propagator proposed in this work guarantees perfect symmetry under particle exchange in the case of $N=4$, and the results obtained on the real device almost always respect this symmetry within a confidence interval of $ 68 \% $ and always in the interval of $ 90 \% $.
+Because of our choice of using eight qubits to perform two simulations for $N=4$ in parallel, these errors might, in principle, be affected by the cross-talk between the two simulations.
+However, by analyzing the results of three parallel executions over $12$ qubits using time steps $dt = 16,\,24,\,32\,\mu^{-1}$, we found them to be compatible with the results shown in Fig.~\ref{Trotter4}, indicating that cross-talk effects are minimal.